Aliases for DYNLT1 Gene

 GeneCards Summary for DYNLT1 Gene

-DYNLT1 (Dynein, Light Chain, Tctex-Type 1) is a Protein Coding gene.
-Among its related pathways are Neurotrophic factor-mediated Trk receptor signaling and Lissencephaly gene (LIS1) in neuronal migration and development.
-GO annotations related to this gene include identical protein binding and motor activity.
+DYNLT1 (Dynein Light Chain Tctex-Type 1) is a Protein Coding gene.
+Diseases associated with DYNLT1 include Nonparalytic Poliomyelitis and Pulmonary Hypertension.
+Among its related pathways are Lissencephaly gene (LIS1) in neuronal migration and development and Neurotrophic factor-mediated Trk receptor signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and motor activity.
 An important paralog of this gene is DYNLT3.

 UniProtKB/Swiss-Prot Summary for DYNLT1 Gene

 Acts as one of several non-catalytic accessory components of the cytoplasmic dynein 1 complex that are thought to be involved in linking dynein to cargos and to adapter proteins that regulate dynein function.
 Cytoplasmic dynein 1 acts as a motor for the intracellular retrograde motility of vesicles and organelles along microtubules.
 Binds to transport cargos and is involved in apical cargo transport such as rhodopsin-bearing vesicles in polarized epithelia.
 May also be a accessory component of axonemal dynein.